substack/catw/readme.markdown

   OPTIONS:

     -w, --watch      Watch for changes.
-Default: true except when writing to "-".
+                     Default: true except when writing to stdout.

     -c, --command    Execute a transform command for file before concatenating.
                      The env var $FILE will be set for each file path.

+    -t, --transform  Transform each file using a module.

     -v, --verbose    Print the number of bytes written whenever a file changes.

     -h, --help       Print this help message.

 Make sure to escape the globs that you want `catw` to watch so your shell won't expand them.
 ```

 # methods